Singing Lessons – What to Expect

 Many singers can become impatient and bored with the exercise and technique part of a lesson but it is vital that this is included in every lesson and then practised regularly.

 This will build a strong foundation helping the voice to become balanced and stable so when tackling challenging songs it will be far more achievable to sing with ease enabling you to add style and emotion to make it unique to you.

 You’re going to sing more without your teacher present than with so if you just aren’t getting something then ask!
-It’s really important that you’re clear on what and how you should be practicing to ensure you are working on the right things & in the right way.
+It’s really important that you’re clear on what and how you should be practising to ensure you are working on the right things & in the right way.

-If your teacher doesn’t provide a recording of your lessons if possible take a recording device with you so you can listen back and analyse the lesson.
+If your teacher doesn’t provide a recording of your lessons, if possible take a recording device with you so you can listen back and analyse the lesson.
 You’ll be amazed at what you notice about your voice that you weren’t aware of when you were in the lesson concentrating on so many other things.

-It’s also a great template to practice to as you will need to put in the extra work outside of the lessons if you want to progress.
+It’s also a great template to practise to as you will need to put in the extra work outside of the lessons if you want to progress.
 Whilst in the lesson your teacher is there to help and guide you but at all other times it’s all down to you.